 Some early encouragement up into the base of the trees, or even along the walls, is often necessary and then once they’re up and away, they surely give one of the best rates of return of any plants in the garden, with no pruning needed if they have the space to spread and expand.

-As with all plant groups adding a few different cultivars extends the range of flowering times, and types, even if the theme is similar, and for us with slated roofs, wall tops and paths, the mix of the bronze early foliage of most rubens forms, and pink flowers seems to complement the setting.
-And look good under sunny or grey skies.
-(C.m “Tetra Rose”)
+As with all plant groups, adding a few different cultivars extends the range of flowering times, and types, even if the theme is similar, and for us with slated roofs, wall tops and paths, the mix of the bronze early foliage of most C. rubens forms, and pink flowers seems to complement the setting.
+And looks good under sunny or grey skies.
+(C.m.
+‘Tetra Rose’).

 By a wonderful coincidence – or maybe very appropriate scheduling by GI – the magazine will also apparently include a feature on the garden of James Hitchmough, a landscape architect who has very recently published a beautiful book “Sowing Beauty – Designing Flowering Meadows from Seed”.
 Click here for more.

-I might write more about this some other time, when I’ve had a chance to read and digest more information, but a couple of points raised in a Q and A with James in another gardening magazine last month struck me.
-Firstly that one of his favourite natural meadow scenes from around the world was of a 3,000 metre high meadow in China, grazed by yaks, where the predominant flowers were Corydalis, Primulas and…Lousewort!
+I might write more about this some other time, when I’ve had a chance to read and digest more information, but a couple of points raised in a Q and A with James in another gardening magazine last month, struck me.
+Firstly, that one of his favourite natural meadow scenes from around the world was of a 3,000 metre elevation meadow in China, grazed by yaks, where the predominant flowers were Corydalis, Primulas and…Lousewort!
 There is indeed a photo of this meadow in the book and it’s an outstandingly beautiful natural vista.
-Secondly that he could never get bored with looking at just a square metre of this sort of densely packed, species rich planting, which constantly shifted in appearance as individual plants move, over time, in the mix… very much like our own multicultural magic terrace garden, which is now a nearly grass free zone, but with changing flower interest throughout the year, and shifting patterns of plant growth developing from natural seed drop, and plant movements.
+Secondly, that he could never get bored with looking at just a square metre of this sort of densely packed, species rich planting, which constantly shifted in appearance as individual plants move, over time, in the mix – very much like our own multicultural magic terrace garden, which is now a nearly grass free zone, but with changing flower interest throughout the year, and shifting patterns of plant growth developing from natural seed drop, and plant movements.